 But this means I'm finally out of the Shinra building!
 I'm done with it.

-And then I come up to another long cutscene and turn it off.
+And then at the next town I slammed right into another unbearably long cutscene and turned it off.

 In my opinion Final Fantasy VII is a very likeable game, and still very playable.
 Graphically it may look a bit ass these days, but the art design and music is fantastic, and the interface is slick and intuitive.
 But damn the game annoyed me at times.
 Every now and again the game will come to a crashing halt while I have to go around talking to everyone in the area or collect items.
 It's like playing a Monkey Island style adventure game, except without the puzzles, or clever dialogue trees, or anything interesting.
 Just gotta go around and talk to everyone until I stumble across the trigger for the next part of the plot.
 Oh and then there's the endless bloody cutscenes as well.